 Center, Moffett Field, California.

-Write middleware to marshal data from databases and large disk arrays to MATLAB processes on a cluster of machines and at the NASA Advanced Supercomputing (NAS) center using JMS to distribute the work.
+Write middleware (in Java) to marshal data from databases and large disk arrays to MATLAB processes on a cluster of machines and at the NASA Advanced Supercomputing (NAS) center using JMS to distribute the work.

 Generate LaTeX reports from MATLAB.
 Developed user interfaces for star selection (in Swing, screenshot) and for viewing mission reports (using Tomcat and JasperReports, screenshot).